 Shepherding is one of man’s oldest occupations, second only to gardening and farming.
 Abel was the first in the Bible to keep sheep.
 But the first mention of a nomadic herdsman came later in Genesis chapter 4 with Jabal: the father of those who live in tents and have lifestock.
 Afterward, nomadic stock keeping quickly became a common occupation.

-Sheep and shepherds were important to Ancient Israel’s economy.
+Sheep were important to Ancient Israel’s economy.

 Abraham, Isaac, Jacob, and all the early Patriarchs were nomadic shepherds and herdsmen, whose livelihood was dependent on their livestock and sheep, from which they got food, milk, skins, and wool.